Ascending chains of free subgroups in closed hyperbolic and graph 3-manifold groups: Surface groups

 \section{Surface groups}

 Our primary tool for working with surface groups will be various moduli spaces of hyperbolic metrics.
-For an oriented surface $\Sigma$ of genus $g$ with $p$ punctures and $b$ boundary circles we denote its \emph{moduli space} of complete, finite-area hyperbolic metrics with totally geodesic boundary $\calM_{g,p,b}$ or $\calM(\Sigma)$; when $b=0$ or $p=0$ we omit the index.
+For an oriented surface $\Sigma$ of genus $g$ with $b$ boundary circles we denote its \emph{moduli space} of complete, finite-area hyperbolic metrics with totally geodesic boundary $\calM_{g,b}$ or $\calM(\Sigma)$; when $b=0$ we omit the index.
 We need the following consequence~\cite{primer}*{\S12.4.3} of Mumford's compactness criterion~\cite{mumford} in order to prove that certain collections of surfaces land in a compact part of a fixed moduli space. \begin{fact} Suppose $\Sigma$ is a finite-type surface with $\chi(\Sigma) < 0$.
-For all $\epsilon > 0$ the subset $\calM^\epsilon(\Sigma) \subset \calM(\Sigma)$ consisting of hyperbolic structures where all essential arcs and simple closed curves have length at least $\epsilon$ is compact. \end{fact} \cref{compactness criterion} allows us to bound $\tau$, because $\tau$ is a continuous function on $\calM(S)$.
+For all $\epsilon > 0$ the subset $\calM^\epsilon(\Sigma) \subset \calM(\Sigma)$ consisting of hyperbolic structures where all essential arcs and simple closed curves have length at least $\epsilon$ is compact. \end{fact} \cref{compactness criterion} allows us to bound $\tau$.
+Indeed, for a fixed $a\in \pi_1(\Sigma)$, the function $\mathbb{H}^2\times \calM(\Sigma) \to \mathbb{R}$ induced by $d(x,a.x)$ is continuous.
+Thus $\tau$ is the infimum of a family of continuous functions on $\calM(S)$, namely $\tau(A)$ for a generating set $A$, and we conclude $\tau$ is bounded on any compact set.
 We will appeal to this in the sequel without further comment.

-\begin{theorem} Let $S$ be a good compact 2-orbifold and let $r\in\bbN$.
+\begin{theorem} Let $S$ be a compact 2-orbifold with a finite surface cover and let $r\in\bbN$.
 Every ascending chain of free groups of constant rank in $\pi_1(S)$ stabilizes. \end{theorem} \begin{proof} The orbifold $S$ has a finite cover $S'$ which is an orientable surface.
 By taking intersections, an ascending chain of free groups of constant rank in $\pi_1(S)$ will give rise to an ascending chain of free groups of bounded rank in $\pi_1(S')$, which by the pigeonhole principle contains an ascending subsequence of free groups of constant rank.
 This reduces the proof to the case that $S$ is an orientable surface.
 Furthermore, if $S$ has boundary, then $\pi_1(S)$ is free, and the result follows from Takahasi or Higman~\cites{takahasi,higman}.
 If $S$ has genus zero or one there is nothing to prove.
 Thus, we may assume that $S$ is a closed orientable hyperbolic surface.